top of page

 Argo Crew

-The 2000 Sydney Olympic Torch, on display at the Hellenic Museum.
+The 2000 Sydney Olympic Torch, Hellenic Museum collection.

 Every Olympics, a new torch is designed to reflect the characteristics of the host city.
 For the Sydney Olympics, three images central to Australian culture are reflected in the torch's shape and colour: the curve of a boomerang, the sails of the Sydney Opera House, and the blue of the Pacific Ocean.